cdudley0310/solanum_public/README.md

 # Important Files in this Repository

-`data/solanum.Rproj` –– the project environment for this analysis
+`solanum.Rproj` –– the project environment for this analysis

-`data/solanum.RMD` –– R Markdown file containing my MSc data analysis and figure creation
+`solanum.RMD` –– R Markdown file containing my MSc data analysis and figure creation

 `data/sol.csv` –– distribution data of the Malagasy spiny *solanum*